rakeshchada/rakeshchada.github.io/_posts/2018-06-21-Neural-Embedding-Animation.md

 ![](/images/neural-embedding-animation/yelp-repr-evolution.gif)

-You see that the two clusters got denser in terms of their respective classes and the network’s doing better in separating the two classes.
+You can see that the two clusters got denser in terms of their respective classes and the network’s doing better in separating the two classes.

-*Side note: I was doing these animations for representation changes between the epochs.
-But there's no reason why one shouldn't even more granular - say mini-batches or half-epoch or what not.
+*Side note: I was doing these animations for representational changes between the epochs.
+But there's no reason why one shouldn't go even more granular - say mini-batches or half-epoch or what not.
 That might help discover even more granular variations.*

 --------